History and Purpose

 - A written student complaint should be addressed to the Program Director.
-In the case of a complaint made against the Program Director, the complaint should be addressed to the VP of Academic Affairs or his designee.
+In the case of a complaint made against the Program Director, the complaint should be addressed to the Dean of External Programs or his/her designee.

 - The Assistant to the President shall be responsible for receiving and logging written student complaints and for ensuring that complaints are properly processed.